Universal chaotic dynamics from Krylov space: Krylov complexity at early times

 where $J_n$ is the $n$-th Bessel function of the first kind.
 Inserting this into the Ehrenfest theorem \eqref{EhrenfestTFD} and taking the double-time integral with the initial condition $C^{(1,0)}(0;0)=C(0;0)=0$, we obtain the spectral complexity

-which asymptotes to a constant $L-1$ at $t\to\infty$.
+which asymptotes to a constant at $t\to\infty$.
 More precisely, the spectral complexity has the asymptotic behavior

-The comparison between our analytical expression and the numerical calculation for the Krylov complexity at $\beta = 0$ is shown in Fig.~\ref{fig:SFFKCGUETFD}.
+The comparison between our analytical expression and the numerical calculation for the Krylov complexity at $\beta = 0$ is shown in the right panel of Fig.~\ref{fig:SFFKCGUETFDbeta}.
 They agree well before the peak time of the Krylov complexity.
-The linear growth $16t/{3\pi}$ is the result of the double-time integral of the slope of the SFF, which is totally determined by the spectral density and not the spectrum correlation.
-In App.~\ref{sec:ConstantLanczos}, we reproduce the same linear growth $16t/{3\pi}$ for constant Lanczos coefficients.
-We may therefore state that the linear growth is determined by the plateau of Lanczos coefficient and not related to chaos.

-The saturation value of the spectral complexity $C(\infty;0)=L-1$ is different from the saturation value of the Krylov complexity $K_\infty=(L-1)/2$ in \eqref{AverageTFD}, as shown in Fig.~\ref{fig:SFFKCGUETFD}.
+The linear growth $16t/{3\pi}$ is the result of the double-time integral of the slope of the SFF, which is uniquely determined by the one-point function of the spectral density and not the spectral correlation.
+In Sec.~\ref{sec:nonChaotic}, we will show that an uncorrelated spectrum leads to the quadratic-to-linear growth in complexities.
+Similarly, in App.~\ref{sec:ConstantLanczos}, we calculate the complexities in the case of constant Lanczos coefficients and find the same quadratic-to-linear growth.
+We therefore state that the linear growth of the Krylov complexity with a maximally entangled reference state is not related to chaos.
+The saturation value of the spectral complexity $C(\infty;0)=L-1$ is different from the saturation value of the Krylov complexity $K_\infty=(L-1)/2$ in \eqref{AverageTFD}, as shown in the right panel of Fig.~\ref{fig:SFFKCGUETFDbeta}.
 The saturation of the spectral complexity after the plateau time is due to the cancellation between the factor $\sin^2\kc{\pi\avg{\rho(E)}x}$ in the sine kernel and the Fourier mode $\sin^2\kc{tx/2}$ in \eqref{SpectralComplexity} at either the imaginary infinity $x\to i\infty$ or $x\to -i\infty$.
 This saturation is related to chaos.
-Meanhile, the saturation of the Krylov complexity for maximally entangled states is due to the discrete spectrum, which is not necessarily related to chaos.
+Meanwhile, the saturation of the Krylov complexity for maximally entangled states is due to the discrete spectrum, which is not necessarily related to chaos.

+In App.~\ref{sec:SpectralComplexityGaussian}, the spectral complexities in the GOE and GSE exhibit the same quadratic-to-linear growth as in \eqref{SpectralComplexityGUE}.
+But they saturate to $(L/2) \log t$ and $2L/3$ respectively when $t\gg L$.
+In Fig.~\ref{fig:KCEns}, we compare the numerical Krylov complexities and the spectral complexities for the three Gaussian ensembles, where they agree with each other at early times only.